310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% img /img/es/eventstory/sweethalloween/sweethome4_1.jpg %}

 {% bubble Midori %}
-But no, really, hasn’t Morisawa-senpai been kinda off…?
+But no, really… Hasn’t Morisawa-senpai been kinda off…?
 {% endbubble %}

 {% bubble Tetora %}
-Yeah, now that you mention it… He *has* been a little quieter than usual lately.
+Yeah, now that you mention it… He *has* been a li'l quieter than usual lately.

 He hasn’t been his usual positive self… I mean, he didn’t seem pumped up 'bout participating in the Halloween Party, either.
 {% endbubble %}

 {% bubble Midori %}
 You think so…?
-Ahh, now that I think about it, he never even mentioned it until you asked him whether we’d be joining it or not…
+Ahh, now that I think about it, he never even mentioned it until you asked him whether we’d be joining it or not, right…?

 He’d usually be really excited to get things going, and start poking his nose around in everyone else’s business…

-Like, that’s how we got ourselves involved with Quarrel Festival…
+Like, that’s how we got ourselves involved with Quarrel Festival, right…
 {% endbubble %}

 {% bubble Shinobu %}